3dlg-hcvc/mirror3d/docs/user_instruction.md

 <span id="jump"></span>
-## Getting Started
+# Getting Started

-This is an example of annotating mirror planes for several NYUv2 samples.
+This is an example for annotating an NYUv2 sample.

 - **STEP 1:**  Get 8-bit integer masks from CVAT output.
 We are going to  use coco format annotation result from CVAT: